aws/aws-eks-best-practices/content/windows/docs/scheduling.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/windows-scheduling.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Running Heterogeneous workloads¶

 Kubernetes has support for heterogeneous clusters where you can have a mixture of Linux and Windows nodes in the same cluster.
 Within that cluster, you can have a mixture of Pods that run on Linux and Pods that run on Windows.
 You can even run multiple versions of Windows in the same cluster.
 However, there are several factors (as mentioned below) that will need to be accounted for when making this decision.